The TPP is a registered defined benefit pension plan that offers its members a lifetime pension benefit when they retire.

 The primary goal of the Teachers’ Pension Fund is to invest Plan assets in a manner that maximizes investment returns, within an acceptable level of risk, to enable the Plan to meet its long term funding requirements.

-Sign in to secure My Retirement Plan Member website to view your personal pension information.
+Sign in to the secure My Retirement Plan Member website to view your personal pension information.
 For active Plan members only, not available for retirees.

 Under Section 41 of the Teachers’ Pension Plan Regulations, upon marriage breakdown, a former spouse of a member is entitled to receive up to one-half of the pension benefit earned during the period of marriage.